-    You might read online of people speaking out against the villages, claiming that they’re complete tourist traps and they aren’t “real” villages…but of course they’re not!
-These tribes are not native to Thailand, they fled from neighbouring Myanmar and forced to become refugees.
+You might read online of people speaking out against the villages, claiming that they’re complete tourist traps and they aren’t “real” villages…but of course, they’re not!
+These tribes are not native to Thailand, they fled from neighbouring Myanmar and were forced to become refugees.
 So no authentic or “real” villages exist in Thailand, only what these tribes were able to throw together in a desperate attempt to survive.

 People might complain that these villages are tourist traps…but that’s the entire point.
 These tribes WANT to attract tourists because that’s the ONLY source of income they have.
 These aren’t amusement parks with tribes members kept behind glass for us to glare at.
 These “tourist” villages have been designed as a place of interaction between the tribespeople and the outside world.

 Some say it’s unethical to visit these hill tribes, that they’re basically a human zoo.
 It’s true that some people come just to stare and stick a camera in the locals’ faces, which is very disrespectful.
 However, it’s absolutely possible to visit these tribes ethically, and it all comes down to respect.

 Of course, these people aren’t objects, they’re people who should be treated with politeness and courtesy.
 You wouldn’t like if someone came around your house to stare at you blankly.
 Little things like asking before taking a picture goes a long way.
 Or simply trying to interact with them on a personal level is also greatly appreciated!

 I may sound like a broken record, but it’s important to remember that tourism is their ONLY source of income.
 The Thai government can be judged for their unethical policy towards the tribes.
 However, by sitting on your high horse and refusing to visit because it’s “unethical”, you’d be depriving these tribes of the only money they’re able to make to support their families.